dotnsf/coffeebean/README.md

 - Edit settings.js with your Cloudant username and password.

-- (Optional)Edit settings.js with Basic Authentication username and password ifyou want to use Basic Authentication.
+- (Optional)Edit settings.js with Basic Authentication username and password if you want to use Basic Authentication.

 - Install libraries